dfinity/ic/rs/bitcoin/ckbtc/mainnet/btc_checker_install_2024_12_06.md

 The Bitcoin Checker implements checks for Bitcoin transactions and addresses against the OFAC (https://sanctionssearch.ofac.treas.gov/) list.
 It offers a more transparent approach than the KYT canister, and helps to simplify the process.
-A followup NNS proposal will propose to switch The ckBTC minter to using the Bitcoin Checker.
+A follow-up NNS proposal will propose to switch the ckBTC minter to using the Bitcoin Checker.

 More discussions on this change can be found in the forum thread https://forum.dfinity.org/t/ckbtc-and-kyt-compliance/18754.